-The undergraduate BA degree in Psychological Sciences provides the liberal arts background necessary for entry-level positions in many fields such as mental health, business, communication, human services, and research.
-It also provides the foundation for graduate training in psychology, counseling, school counseling, and social work.
+The undergraduate BS degree in Psychological Sciences provides the math and science background necessary for entry-level positions in many fields such as mental health, business, communication, human services, and research, It also provides the foundation for graduate training in psychology, counseling, school counseling, and social work.
 To function specifically as a counselor or therapist, a graduate degree is required.